DevExpress/devextreme-documentation/api-reference/10 UI Components/dxTreeList/1 Configuration/dataSource.md

 ---
 #include common-dataSource-description with {
     widget_works_with: "The **TreeList** works with object collections that can have a plain or hierarchical structure.
 Depending on the structure, the objects should provide different data fields.
-Specify the [dataStructure](/api-reference/10%20UI%20Widgets/dxTreeList/1%20Configuration/dataStructure.md '/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#dataStructure') property to notify the **TreeList** of the used structure and refer to the option's description for information on the required fields.",
+Specify the [dataStructure](/api-reference/10%20UI%20Widgets/dxTreeList/1%20Configuration/dataStructure.md '/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#dataStructure') property to notify the **TreeList** of the used structure and refer to the property's description for information on the required fields.",

     array_view_demo: "[View Demo](https://js.devexpress.com/Demos/WidgetsGallery/Demo/TreeList/SimpleArrayPlainStructure)",